metallb/metallb/website/content/concepts/bgp.md

 Depending on what your services do, there are a couple of mitigation strategies you can employ:

+- Your BGP routers might have an option to use a more stable ECMP hashing algorithm.
+This is sometimes called "resilient ECMP" or "resilient LAG".
+Using such an algorithm hugely reduces the number of affected connections when the backend set changes.
 - Pin your service deployments to specific nodes, to minimize the pool of nodes that you have to be "careful" about.
 - Schedule changes to your service deployments during "trough", when